lukecav/awesome-elementor/README.md

 * [Builder Shortcode Extras](https://wordpress.org/plugins/builder-shortcode-extras/) - A collection of totally useful extra Shortcodes to make the life of Site Builders more easy.
 * [Builder Template Categories](https://wordpress.org/plugins/builder-template-categories/) - This plugin adds a Taxonomy "Template Category" for categorizing templates to make the life of site builders a little bit easier.
 * [Elementor CPT Magic Tool](https://wordpress.org/plugins/cpt-magic-tool-addons-for-elementor/) - Elementor addon for add Custom post type fields add in to page or post.
 You can add both ACFs & PODs plugin fields.
-* [Dynamic Conditions](https://wordpress.org/plugins/dynamicconditions/) - Activates conditions for dynamic tags to show/hides a widget.
+* [Dynamic Conditions](https://wordpress.org/plugins/dynamicconditions/) - Add more dynamic control to your website by using variables from query strings (GET) or form submissions (POST).
 * [Product Category Slider for Elementor](https://wordpress.org/plugins/woo-category-slider-for-elementor/) - WooCommerce Category Slider elementor helps you display WooCommerce Categories aesthetically in a nice sliding manner.
 * [Master Addons for Elementor](https://wordpress.org/plugins/master-addons/) - Master Addons is easy and must have Elementor Addons for WordPress Page Builder.
 Clean, Modern, Hand crafted designed Addons blocks.
 * [Easy SEO Toolkit](https://wordpress.org/plugins/easy-seo-toolkit/) - Add keywords, Meta Titles and Meta Descriptions right from your Elementor Page Settings panel.